 11: toilet issues

 I always carry a trowel so I can bury my poo properly, well away from any water source.
 Left on the ground isn’t pleasant for people or animals to come across later, and it’s important to prevent the spread of disease.
 Landowners are already having trouble with all the dog mess that gets left on their land, spreading disease.
 There are now many light weight trowels available.
-I carry THETENTLAB Duece 2 UL trowel which only weighs 17g.
+I carry THE TENTLAB Duece 2 UL trowel which only weighs 17g.

 The legal side

-Please check for specific rules for where you intend to camp before wild camping, but as a rough guide:
+Please check for specific rules for where you intend to camp before wild camping, but as a very rough guide:

 Wild camping in England and Wales is generally illegal.
 However, it is possible if you ask the landowner’s permission.
 Dartmoor in Devon has special rules where it’s legal to wild camp in designated areas.
 There is also a tradition of wild camping in the Lake District National Park.